 Sociology course numbers over 300 indicate subject matter rather than level of difficulty.
 Unless indicated otherwise, prerequisites at the upper level are junior standing and an introductory course in sociology or consent of instructor.

 Most courses in sociology count toward the social studies breadth requirement.
-Courses SOC/GEN&WS 200 Introduction to Lesbian, Gay, Bisexual, Transgender and Queer+ Studies, SOC/GEOG/HISTORY/LCA/POLI SCI 244 Introduction to Southeast Asia: Vietnam to the Philippines, SOC/GEOG/HISTORY/LCA/POLI SCI 252 The Civilizations of India-Modern Period, and SOC/AFRICAN/AFROAMER/ANTHRO/GEOG/HISTORY/POLI SCI 277 Africa: An Introductory Survey count toward breadth requirements in either humanities or social studies.
+Courses SOC/GEN&WS 200 Introduction to Lesbian, Gay, Bisexual, Transgender and Queer+ Studies, SOC/GEOG/HISTORY/LCA/POLI SCI 244 Introduction to Southeast Asia: Vietnam to the Philippines, ASIAN 252 Contemporary Indian Society, and SOC/AFRICAN/AFROAMER/ANTHRO/GEOG/HISTORY/POLI SCI 277 Africa: An Introductory Survey count toward breadth requirements in either humanities or social studies.
 The following do not count toward any breadth requirement:

 |SOC/C&E SOC 357||Methods of Sociological Inquiry||3-4|